rdig/es6g-init/README.md

 - `build` - Destination folder where Gulp will build / transpile / move the processed files.

 Both these folders can be easily changed inside the gulpfile's configuration object (`configObject`).

-## Scripts

-- `.assets/scripts/prepare.js` - The install script that sets the project up for you *(cleanup, reinitialization)*.
-This gets trigger by the `postinstall` script hook.

-## Roadmap

-- Generator -> should generate all required files and link them in package.json
-- Generator -> should be interactive

 ## Contributing